google/knative-gcp/docs/examples/channel/README.md

 1. Create the `Channel` in [channel.yaml](channel.yaml).

-     1. If you are using workload identity, update `serviceAccount` with the Pub/Sub enabled Service Account you created in [Create a Pub/Sub enabled Service Account](../../install/pubsub-service-account.md).
+     1. If you are using workload identity, update `serviceAccount` with the Pub/Sub enabled service account you created in [Create a Pub/Sub enabled Service Account](../../install/pubsub-service-account.md).

      1. If you are using non-default secret, update `project` and `secret`.
    ```shell